osmandapp/web/main/docs/technical/algorithms/calculate-uphill-slope.md

 but there is no program that has a golden standard.

 OsmAnd uses 3 steps algorithm:
-- Filter noisy data -
+- Filter noisy data
 - Find local extremums (minimums and maximums)
 - Calculate sum of differences between min and max

-### Filter Noisy data

 Some tracks contains lots of noisy data which needs to be filtered first.
 For now we apply filtering to all tracks but prepared tracks such as built by
-Plan Route tool, Navigation tool or after SRTM correction, filtering shoulddn't have any effect.
+Plan Route tool, Navigation tool or after SRTM correction, filtering shouldn't have any effect.

 ### Filter 70% slope
 Filtering is based on finding **extreme points** that are significantly higher or lower then 1 neighbor point on the left and 1 neighbor point on the right on the graph.